CAA Requirements for South African Drone Pilots

 Flying commercially without the required licences and documents is a criminal offence in South Africa.

-- Operating an RPAS commercially without an RPL: fine of up to R50 000 and/or 10 years imprisonment under the Civil Aviation Act.
+- Operating an RPAS commercially without an RPC: fine of up to R50 000 and/or 10 years imprisonment under the Civil Aviation Act 13 of 2009 (as at April 2026, verify with CAA).

-- Operating without a valid ROC: administrative penalties, suspension of operations, and potential prosecution.
+- Operating without a valid ROC or ASL: administrative penalties, suspension of operations, and potential prosecution.

 - Flying in restricted airspace without authorisation: potential aircraft impoundment and criminal charges.